Erwin-Eli-Parada/Erwin-Eli-Parada/README.md

 ### Hi there 👋, Im' Erwin Eli Parada Martinez

-I am a student of computer systems engineering and mechatronics technician

 # 💫 About Me:
 I am a student of computer systems engineering and mechatronics technician